bgy4cx/Tic-tac-toe/TechDebt.md

 ## 2. part

 - The board is an array and it shows by the console.table procedure.

 ## 3. part

 - It can check the empty positions

+## 4. part

+- It can check the winning state